MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/locatable-camera-overview.md

 # Locatable camera overview

-HoloLens includes a world-facing camera mounted on the front of the device, which enables apps to see what the user sees.
+HoloLens includes a world-facing camera mounted on the front of the device that enables apps to see what the user sees.
 Developers have access to and control of the camera, just as they would for color cameras on smartphones, portables, or desktops.
-The same universal windows [media capture](/uwp/api/Windows.Media.Capture.MediaCapture) and windows media foundation APIs that work on mobile and desktop work on HoloLens.
+The same universal Windows [media capture](/uwp/api/Windows.Media.Capture.MediaCapture) and Windows Media Foundation APIs that work on mobile and desktop work on HoloLens.
 Unity [has wrapped these windows APIs](../unity/locatable-camera-in-unity.md) to abstract camera usage features on HoloLens.
 Feature tasks include taking regular photos and videos (with or without holograms) and locating the camera's position in and perspective on the scene.

 ## Device camera information

 ### HoloLens (first-generation)

 * Fixed focus photo/video (PV) camera with auto white balance, auto exposure, and full image-processing pipeline.
-* White Privacy LED facing the world will illuminate whenever the camera is active
+* White Privacy LED facing the world will illuminate whenever the camera is active.
 * The camera supports the following modes (all modes are 16:9 aspect ratio) at 30, 24, 20, 15, and 5 fps:

   |  Video  |  Preview  |  Still  |  Horizontal Field of View (H-FOV) |  Suggested usage |